History of concubinage in the Muslim world: Barbary Coast

-During Barbary pirate raids, Muslims enslaved an estimated 50-75,000 Christian women from Europe.
+During Barbary pirate raids, Muslims enslaved an estimated 50–75,000 Christian women from Europe.
+Muslims took the slaves of non-Muslims when they won in battle.
 Many such women were consigned to household service, with some European concubines achieved significant political power through their masters.
-For example, one 17th century British diplomat reported that a European concubine had become the de facto ruler of the city state of Algiers.
+For example, one 17th-century British diplomat reported that a European concubine had become the de facto ruler of the city state of Algiers.

-This refer to Mohammed Trik, the Dey of Algiers, who in an English report from 1676 is noted to have been married to his former slave concubine, described as a "cunning covetous English woman, who would sell her soule for a Bribe", with whom the English viewed it as "chargeable to bee kept in her favour… for Countrysake".
+This refer to Mohammed Trik, the Dey of Algiers, who in an English report from 1676 is noted to have been married to his former slave concubine, described as a "cunning covetous English woman, who would sell her soule for a Bribe", with whom the English viewed it as "chargeable to bee kept in her favour... for Countrysake".

 European accounts typically condemned European concubines who converted to Islam as apostates, while praising women who bravely resisted the "depravity" of their Muslim masters.
-This kind of writing would later give rise to the "harem fantasy" in the 19th century orientalism.
+This kind of writing would later give rise to the "harem fantasy" in 19th-century orientalism.
 French general Thomas Robert Bugeaud wrote that children of concubines in Algeria were treated the same as other children and slaves enjoyed the same lifestyle as their owners.

-In Morocco, most slaves were black, and the 19th century American journalist Stephen Bonsal remarked that high ranking Moroccan officials were sons of black concubines.
+In Morocco, most slaves were black, and the 19th-century American journalist Stephen Bonsal remarked that high ranking Moroccan officials were sons of black concubines.
 Most Moroccan men remained monogamous as it was too expensive to have a concubine (or second wife), while wealthy Moroccan men took concubines, and the sultans had large harems.

+Zanzibar

+Richard Francis Burton wrote "Public prostitutes are here few, and the profession ranks low where the classes upon which it depends can always afford to gratify their propensities in the slave-market."
+Abdul Sheriff writes that the foregoing suggests "the easy availability of slave secondary wives affected even the oldest profession."

+In 1844 the British Consul noted that there were 400 free Arab women and 800 men in Zanzibar and "the puritanical first American consul, Richard Waters, recorded in his journal in 1837 that he lectured Zanzibaris that “they commit adultery and fornication by keeping three to four, and sometimes six and eight concubines,” and Seyyid Said told the British consul, “Arabs won’t work; they must have slaves and concubines.”"

+Additionally "It is widely believed that the only wife of Sultan Barghash of Zanzibar (r.
+1870–88) had made a compact with her husband that he could enjoy as many sarari as he wished but that none of their offspring would be recognized as legitimate.
+And it is true that all his children issued from his only free wife, although he is known to have had dozens of sarari.
+According to one of them, a pregnant suria was thrown out of the palace as soon as she conceived, which was illegal according to Islamic law."